Survey on Publicly Available Sinhala Natural Language Processing Tools and Research: Sinhala NLP resources

 A series of work has been done by a group towards English to Sinhala translation as mentioned in some of the above subsections.
 This work includes; building a morphological analyzer~\cite{hettige2006morphological}, lexicon databases~\cite{hettige2007developing}, a transliteration system~\cite{hettige2007transliteration}, an evaluation model~\cite{hettige2010evaluation}, a computational model of grammar~\cite{hettige2011computational}, and a multi-agent solution~\cite{hettige2016multi}.
 After working on human-assisted machine translation~\cite{hettige2007using}, ~\citet{hettige2009theoretical,hettige2010varanageema} have attempted to establish a theoretical basics for English to Sinhala machine translation.
 A very simplistic web based translator was proposed~\cite{hettige2008web,hettige2008web1}.
 The same group have worked on a Sinhala ontology generator for the purpose of machine translation~\cite{hettige2014sinhala} and a phrase level translator~\cite{hettige2017phrase} based on the previous work on a multi-agent system for translation~\cite{hettige2013masmt}.
 Further, an application of the English to Sinhala translator on the use case of selected text for reading was implemented~\cite{hettige2013selected}.
+They later continued their work on multi-agent English to Sinhala translation with the AGR organizational model~\cite{hettige2021masmt4}.